Picture book: Mid- to late 20th century

 Japanese author and illustrator Mitsumasa Anno has published a number of picture books, beginning in 1968 with Mysterious Pictures.
 In his "Journey" books a tiny character travels through depictions of the culture of various countries.
 Everyone Poops was first published in Japan in 1977, written and illustrated by the prolific children's author Tarō Gomi.
 It has been translated into several languages.
 Published in 1978, Roald Dahl's The Enormous Crocodile is in the style of a picture book in contrast to his other children's books.
 Australian author Margaret Wild has written more than 40 books since 1984 and won several awards.
 In 1987 the first book was published in the Where's Wally? (known as Where's Waldo? in the United States and Canada) series by the British illustrator Martin Handford.
 The books were translated into many languages and the franchise also spawned a TV series, a comic strip and a series of video games.
-Since 1989 over 20 books have been created in the Elmer the Patchwork Elephant series by the British author David McKee.
-They have been translated in 40 languages and adapted into a children's TV series.
+Since 1989 over 32 books have been created in the Elmer the Patchwork Elephant series by the British author David McKee.
+They have been translated in 60 languages, sold over 12 million copies worldwide, launched a merchandise and licensing range, and adapted into a children's TV series.